dfelinto/blender-manual/manual/compositing/types/converter/alpha_convert.rst

 The *Alpha Convert Node* converts the alpha channel interpretation of an image.

-For compositing and rendering, premultiplied alpha is the standard in Blender.
+For compositing and rendering, :term:`Premultiplied Alpha` is the standard in Blender.
 Render layers will be premultiplied alpha, and images loaded into rendering or compositing will be converted to this.